konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 "medium".
 For example, see [Code4rena Severity Categorization][] and [Sherlock's Criteria for Issue Validity][].
 In addition to that, [Code4rena Incentive Model and Awards][] incentivizes security researchers to find unique issues.
-That is why a perfectly fine High which would be a big win in a traditional security audit may easily result in a payout of $0.12 in a security contest :flushed:
+That is why a perfectly fine High, which would be a big win in a traditional security audit, may easily result in a payout of $0.12 in a security contest :flushed:

-In the end of the day, even given all the guidelines, the contest sponsors and the judges have to figure out which fundings are worth rewarding.
+At the end of the day, even given all the guidelines, the contest sponsors and the judges have to figure out which findings are worth rewarding.
 In this blog post I would like to step away from the discussions about the human subjectivity in the contests.
 The question I have been asking myself for some time:

 *Is it even possible to formally specify highs and mediums for some protocols*?

 Let's try.
-After all, bugs were not invented by blockchain engineers, and researchers in [Formal Verification][] have been preoccupied with similar questions for decades.
+After all, bugs were not invented by blockchain engineers.
+Researchers in [Formal Verification][] have been preoccupied with similar questions for decades.
 For example, [Temporal Specification Patterns][] classify properties of concurrent and reactive systems.